7 of the biggest post-Christmas title collapses in English football

 They managed to stay in contention until defeat at the hands of Manchester United in April, though shock home losses against the likes of Sheffield Wednesday and Coventry were equally as damaging as they eventually limped home in fourth.

-Liverpool have since been top of the table twice more on Christmas Day (in 2008 and 2013); somewhat cruelly, the fates of all three campaigns can be summed up in a single word: ‘PlayStation’, ‘Facts’ and ‘Slip’.
+Liverpool have since been top of the table thrice more on Christmas Day (in 2008, 2013 and 2018); somewhat cruelly, the fates of all three campaigns before this one can be summed up in single words: ‘PlayStation’, ‘Facts’ and ‘Slip’.

 6. Aston Villa, 1998/99